Building Muscle Over 40 – Is It Really Possible?

 Your body is naturally more prone to little tweaks that can lead to big injuries if you aren’t careful…

-But when you focus on form in the gym, you won’t only build more muscle on a workout-to-workout basis, but you’ll also prevent injury and ensure that your body will be healthy enough to hit the gym for the long haul.
+But when you focus on form in the gym, you won’t only build more muscle, but you’ll also prevent injury and ensure that your body will be healthy enough to hit the gym for the long haul.

 Full Range of Motion